aleibl/oxi-doc-md/pkginst-oliwel.md

 * LDAP publication is working but needs some manual interaction (relies on the new workflow engine which is still under development)

-* SCEP suport is currently under redesign and has not been migrated yet.
+* SCEP support is currently under redesign and has not been migrated yet.

 debian installation
 -------------------

 To get a test setup working do the following:

-1. Install a plain debian squeeze 64bit with at least 2GB disksapce.
+1. Install a plain debian squeeze 64bit with at least 2GB disk space.

 2. *Important* - activate the "en_US.utf-8" locale (remove the `#` sign
 at the start of the line  in /etc/locale.gen and run `locale-gen` afterwards).